Harlequin Flower Facts

 Harlequin Flower Distribution, Habitat, and Ecology

-Firstly, the rather remarkable, as well as beautiful, Harlequin Flower has a limited natural range.
-It only appears naturally in portions of southern Africa, and even there it remains quite scarce.
+Firstly, the truly remarkable, as well as beautiful, Harlequin Flower has one characteristic that poses it problems.
+That’s the fact that it only has a limited natural range of habitation.
+In point of fact, it only appears naturally in certain portions of southern Africa.
+Further, even there it remains quite scarce.

-Secondly, the marvelous plant also evolved to a very specific type of habitat.
-Therefore, the species requires rather warm conditions, as well as very well-drained soil placed in sunny areas.
+Secondly, the very nature of the marvelous plant works against it in some ways.
+That holds true due to the fact that it also evolved to thrive in a very specific type of habitat.
+Therefore, the amazing species requires relatively warm conditions, as well as very well-drained soil placed in sunny areas.

-Further, in portions of the state of California, it escaped cultivation, after being imported as a garden plant.
-Due to this, scattered populations of the plant now exist in various portions of the region.
+Further, in portions of the state of California, the Harlequin Flower managed to escape cultivation.
+This action occurred after its being imported as a frequently used garden plant.
+Due to this escape, scattered populations of the plant now exist in various portions of the region.

 Species Sharing Its Range